jacknot/justin.duch.me/_posts/2021-04-17-vim_clutch_improved.md

 Since I have three pedals, this means I can map them to more Vim commands, which means I can write better, and that makes me a better person (in general).

-If you disagree, at the end of her document, Levchuk says something about ordering a "triple version" of the pedal, but she hasn't done it yet and it's been over 9 years, so I don't think it's going to happen.
+If you disagree, at the end of her document, Levchuk says something about ordering a "triple version" of the pedal, but they haven't done it yet and it's been over 9 years, so I don't think it's going to happen.
 This makes me pretty confident in my statement.

-But since we're here, let's see what she wanted to do with three pedals.
+But since we're here, let's see what Levchuk wanted to do with three pedals.

 > PC Sensor also has a triple version of the pedal.
 I will order two of those as well.
 I will program:
 >